 As two teen prodigies try to master the art of time travel, a tragic police shooting sends them on a series of dangerous trips to the past.

 T’Challa, heir to the hidden but advanced kingdom of Wakanda, must step forward to lead his people into a new future and must confront a challenger from his country’s past.

 Guardians of the Galaxy Vol. 2 (2017)

 The ragtag, wisecracking band of miscreants known as the Guardians of the Galaxy return to unravel the mystery of Peter (Star Lord) Quill’s origins.

-If there are any other African American movies on Netflix that we have missed, please leave a comment and we will add them to our list.
+If there are any other Black kids movies on Netflix that we have missed, please leave a comment and we will add them to our list.
 If you currently are not a Netflix subscriber, you can sign up for a free one month trial today!
-After you register, you can instantly watch these Black movies on Netflix, films or TV shows from your computer, smart TV, game console or phone.
+After you register, you can instantly watch these Black kids movies on Netflix, films or TV shows from your computer, smart TV, game console, or phone.